Updated July 19th 2023

 Zinfandel is a fruity and bold red wine which pairs perfectly with grilled meats, pasta and many vegetarian dishes.
 It is a versatile grape variety that can be made in several different styles.
-Each of these styles pair with different dishes.
 In this wine guide you will learn more about the different styles of Zinfandel and the best food pairings for each of them.

 Zinfandel, known as Primitivo, is a black-skinned grape variety originally from Croatia.
 It gives bold, fruity red wine with spicy notes.
 Zinfandel wines are usually medium or full-bodied with medium-high acidity.
 The alcohol level is high, often over 15%.
 Higher alcohol gives the wine more body and a thicker, almost oily, texture.